 Detail from a 1911 Sanborn map.

 The roundhouse was still there in 1952, as this aerial photo shows.
 The roundhouse was gone by 1970.
-Today even the footprint of the roundhouse and turntable is gone, overlaid by tracks.
+Santa Fe’s turntable was about three blocks west but gone by 1952.

-As the 1907 city directory shows, railroad “table turner” was a job description and, for John and Samuel Brasher (brothers or father and son?), a family affair.
-The Brashers’ Bryan Street home put them just a short walk from their “office” at the Texas & Pacific rail yard just south of downtown.
+As the 1907 city directory shows, railroad “table turner” was a job description and, for brothers John and Samuel Brasher, a family affair.
+The Brashers’ Bryan Street home put them just a short walk from their “office” at the Texas & Pacific railyard just south of downtown.
 The South Side fire of 1909 burned T&P’s roundhouse and thirty-five locomotives inside it.
 T&P announced immediately after the fire that its new roundhouse would be fireproof.

 The new T&P roundhouse and turntable were at Main and Vickery streets, southwest of the Fort Worth & Denver City yards in this 1928 aerial photo.